mahmoudrabie/agentic-ai/README.md

 ## 🌟 Overview

 Agentic AI represents the next frontier in artificial intelligence, where systems can autonomously plan, decide, and execute actions to achieve complex goals with minimal human intervention.
-This repository serves as your curated guide through the rapidly evolving landscape of autonomous AI systems.
+This repository serves as a comprehensive knowledge hub, curating cutting-edge research papers and developments across 25 specialized domains—from Healthcare and Reasoning to Security and Smart Cities.
+Each section provides direct links to detailed LinkedIn posts, offering insights into the latest advancements in autonomous AI systems and their real-world applications.

 ## 📚 Research Field